 Kate DeWitte of Washington, CT, spent 2013 educating her classmates at Shepaug Valley High School on Parkinson's disease for her requisite year-long senior project.
 The 18-year-old sold handmade snowflakes in the winter and hosted on-campus Zumba classes and a bake sale to raise more than $2,900.

-After her father, Steve DeWitte (a member of PDF's People with Parkinson's Advisory Council), was diagnosed with young onset Parkinson's disease in 2005, she had many questions about the disease and how it impacted their family.
+After her father, Steve DeWitte (a PDF Research Advocate), was diagnosed with young onset Parkinson's disease in 2005, she had many questions about the disease and how it impacted their family.
 She saw her school project as the perfect venue to better educate herself and make a difference for others.

 "When I started to see the progression of Parkinson's disease in my dad, I wished there was another kid just like me who understood what it felt like to go through the same thing.
 My primary motivation is to be a mentor for others my age and help with their understanding of Parkinson's," says Ms. DeWitte about her ongoing efforts.